IbrahimTanyalcin/lexicon-rainbow/docs/API.md

 //ex: lexiconRainbow.append(true) --> gives a default look to the plot and returns the lexiconRainbow instance
 ```

-* This method is **NOT** called by default. .
+* This method is **NOT** called by default but you **MUST** call it at some point before calling `render`.
-* If called with any argument, appends a style node to the `document.head` with the attribute `data-lexType='lexiconRainbow'`.
+* Any truthy value passed will insert before the svg an invisible canvas to help SVG scaling
-* It is a collection of styles and a font-family that I think fits the project.
-The style is appended only **ONCE**,
+because in internet explorer SVGs are not scaled properly as the window innerWidth and innerHeight changes.
-if it has been appended previously, it is not added again.
+Therefore passing in a truthy argument is not necessary in Firefox, Safari or Chrome.
 * :+1: Call this method **AFTER** any callable methods and **BEFORE** the `render` method.

 #### render [:link:](#render-link)[🔍][render]